The black drum is one of the sweetest fishes. You will find hungry fish lurking on many coasts and structures during fall and winter.

 It’s commonly found in muddy offshores and shallow places on new shorelines.

-It looks almost black where the water is not very clear.
+It looks almost black, and the water is not very clear.
 But it’s clearer under clear waters, appearing bright silvery on the top.

 Its bottom is golden-yellow and has big spots on its eyes.